Neutron and muon-induced background studies for the AMoRE double-beta decay experiment: Neutron background

 We simulated neutrons by generating them from the rock surface with flat energy spectra over six different energy ranges:

 \begin{enumerate}[(1)] \item 0.025~eV \item 0.5~eV -- 1~keV \item 1~keV -- 10~keV \item 10~keV -- 100~keV \item 100~keV -- 1~MeV \item 1~MeV -- 10~MeV \end{enumerate}

-We used the neutron flux measured by Bonner spheres at Y2L underground laboratory (Y2L)~\cite{neutronY2L} as a reference value, integrated in a large energy bin and measured in the six different energy binning itemized above.
+We used the neutron flux measured by the Bonner sphere spectrometer system at Y2L underground laboratory (Y2L)~\cite{neutronY2L} as a reference value, integrated in a large energy bin and measured in the six different energy binning itemized above.
+However, it needs a more detailed spectrum for some purposes due to the large energy bin width that results in a large uncertainty in the event rate.

-The total flux of neutrons at Y2L was measured twice by the Bonner spheres in 2010 and by $^{3}$H gas detector in 2018.
+The total flux of neutrons at Y2L was measured twice by the Bonner spheres in 2012~\cite{neutronY2L} and by $^{3}$He gas detector in 2018.
 The results of 6.6$\times$10$^{-5}$~neutrons/cm$^{2}$/s and 4.3$\times$10$^{-5}$~neutrons/cm$^{2}$/s, were found for energies below 10 MeV, respectively.
 They are consistent with each other, but they are about 10$\sim$17 times higher than that found by Gran Sasso (3.78$\times$10$^{-6}$~neutrons/cm$^{2}$/s~\cite{neutronGranSasso}).
-We assumed that the neutron flux at YEMI is similar to that of Y2L.
-Although YEMI is located $\sim$1.5 times deeper underground than Y2L, the neutron backgrounds for energies below 10~MeV are dominated by neutrons from the ($\alpha$,~n) process.
+We assumed that the neutron flux at YEMI is similar to that of Y2L where the neutron backgrounds for energies below 10~MeV are dominated by neutrons from the ($\alpha$,~n) process.

 The simulation results with configuration 1 for the single-hit event rate in the (2--8) MeV energy region at the six energy binnings are shown in red in Fig~\ref{neutronbkgrate}.
 It shows the single-hit background rates in the level of 10$^{-3}$~counts/(keV$\cdot$kg$\cdot$yr) for the overall energy range.